Zuehlke/zuehlke.github.io/README.md

 - `[schedule] Update from API` workflow, defined by [.github/workflows/update-from-api.yml](.github/workflows/update-from-api.yml) (file contains additional documentation).
-- A scheduled workflow which runs once a day.
+- A scheduled workflow which runs once a day and retrieves data from the GitHub API and outputs the result into specified files.
   - Note: Scheduled execution is often significantly delayed (can be 30 minutes or more).
   - Schedule is defined as a cron expression in the `update-from-api.yml` file.
+- Implemented as python script, the entry point is [main.py](.github/actions/data-update/src/main.py)
+- The script can be configured in code by editing `src/consts.py`.
+The following parameters are available:
+  - `ENV_GITHUB_PAT`: Name of the environment variable which provides the GitHub PAT
+  - `ENV_OUTPUT_DATA_DIR`: Name of the environment variable which provides the full path to the data output directory
+  - `API_REQUEST_DELAY_SEC`: Number of seconds to wait before every API request, to avoid flooding the API
+  - `RATE_LIMIT_BUFFER_SEC`: Number of seconds to wait after a rate limit is supposed to be lifted, to avoid overlap
+  - `RATE_LIMIT_MAX_AGE_SEC`: Maximum number of seconds since the rate limit update before the current rate limit status information is considered stale and has to be updated.
+  - `MAX_RETRIES`: The maximum number of retries when a request fails (also applies for failed requests due to rate limitation).
+After that, the execution fails.
+    - **Warning**: This value should be set to `0` when deploying to platforms with usage-based pricing (e.g. GitHub Actions), since waiting for a rate limit to be lifted will result in additional compute time, which can be expensive.
+  - `CONTRIBUTIONS_FILENAME`: Name of the contributions output file in the data output directory (file will be created or overwritten).
+  - `EXTERNAL_CONTRIBUTIONS_FILENAME`: Name of the external contributions output file in the data output directory (file will be created or overwritten).
+  - `PEOPLE_FILENAME`: Name of the people output file in the data output directory (file will be created or overwritten).
   - Can also be manually triggered in the repository's _Actions_ tab.
 Make sure to select the branch with the most up-to-date workflow description (i.e. `update-from-api.yml` file) (usually the default branch, `develop`).
 - When triggered by schedule, the relevant workflow definition is the one present on the default branch (here, `develop`).
 - Fetches the latest people and contributors data from API and creates an auto-commit into a working branch.
-- API access and data update is handled by a custom GitHub action (see _Custom Action_ below).
+- API access and data update is handled by the [update workflow](.github/workflows/update-from-api.yml).
 - Working branch:
   - Is specified in the `with.ref` field for the workflow's `Checkout` step.
   - Defines both the source branch for the custom action source code, and the target branch for the automated commit.
   - Is currently set to `develop`.
 Hence, the automated push will also trigger a re-build of the application into the `gh-pages` branch.
-- The custom action step takes two inputs: `github_pat` and `data_dir`.
+- The update workflow relies on two environment variables: `GITHUB_PAT` and `OUTPUT_DATA_DIR`.
-  - Both are automatically passed as environment variables to the Docker container running the script
-  - Environment variables coming from inputs follow the naming pattern `INPUT_<INPUT_NAME>`.
-Hence, these two inputs will be become environment variables called `INPUT_GITHUB_PAT` and `INPUT_DATA_DIR` respectively, from the point of view of the custom action Python script.
-  - The `data_dir` input is set to `/github/workspace/src/data`.
-The `actions/checkout@2` action clones the
+  - The `OUTPUT_DATA_DIR` input is set to [./src/data](./src/data).
+This is the folder where the workflow writes the updated data to.
+It is also the location where the frontend reads the displayed data from.
-    current repository into a location which is bind-mounted to `/github/workspace/` in the Docker container.
 - This workflow definitions requires two separate GitHub PATs to be defined in the repository's Secrets:
   - `PAT_PUBLIC`: Has public-only access.
 Using this PAT for the custom action ensures that API calls won't return private repositories or concealed organization members.